nus-cs2103-AY2223S1/ip/docs/README.md

 Keywords (E.g `help`, `mark` etc) are case insensitive.
 Keywords such as `HeLP`, `D`, `TOdo` etc are accepted as valid keywords.

+## IMPORTANT
+The save file is saved at your home directory in the `dukeData` folder as `duke.txt`.

+If you experience issues with starting the app, crashes or irresponsive commands, ensure that you do not have an existing `duke.txt` file in that same folder from another different version of Duke (i.e from someone else's iP).

 ## Usage

 ### `help` - Viewing Help